autolab-project/autolab/docs/help_report.rst

 Bugs & suggestions reports
 ==========================

-If you encounter some problems or bugs, or if you have any suggestion to improve this package, or one of its driver, please open an Issue on the GitHub page of this project https://github.com/autolab-project/autolab/issues/new
+If you encounter any problems or bugs, or if you have any suggestion to improve this package, or one of its drivers, please open an Issue on the GitHub page of this project https://github.com/autolab-project/autolab/issues/new

-You can also directly call the function ``report`` of the package, which will open this page in your web browser:
+You can also directly call the ``report`` function of the package, which will open this page in your web browser:

 .. code-block:: python